mnie-fallback/MNie.github.io/_posts/2019-02-11-batchingEvents.md

 ---
 layout: post
-title: Serialization of F# UnionType
+title: Batching Events via BatcherBlock
 ---

 Hi,

 as a response to some situations in our systems, we want to send real-time notifications to users.
-Because of that, we are using an Ably.io library.
+Because of that, we are using an [Ably.io](https://www.ably.io/) library.
 But as long as the application grows we encounter a problem.
 Because our application starts working slowly, consume more resources which means it costs us more and the most important thing is that we see that some of the events were duplicated which causes a lot of errors in web and mobile application.

 Based on that we decided to implement the mechanism, which responsibility would be to collect events, group them, eliminate duplicates and then after some interval send them to the end devices (mobile, web).
 This mechanism should be fully transparent to a client of the batcher (developer), he shouldn't know at first how it works under the hood.
 The only thing we want from the developer is to decide which strategy he wants to choose when selecting events to send.
 So the only thing we want from him is a registration in an IoC container.
 Which looks like this in our codebase (Autofac):